kerryland/supervised-installer/README.md

 Run the following commands as root (`su -` or `sudo su -` on machines with sudo installed):

-Step 1: Install the following dependacy's with this command:
+Step 1: Install the following dependencies with this command:

 ```bash
 apt-get install \